Prince Edward Island Sights and Highlights

 It's best to travel between mid-June and mid-September, when the weather is at its most pleasant and there are many activities and festivals.

-You should definitely like the Prince Edward Island National Park, the picturesque fishing villages Victoria-by-the-Sea or visit North Rustico, the Anne of Green Gables house and the Confederation Bridge.
+You should definitely like the Prince Edward Island National Park, the picturesque fishing villages Victoria-by-the-Sea or visit North Rustico, the Anne of Green Gables House and the Confederation Bridge.

 Where can I try authentic Canadian food on Prince Edward Island?

-Be sure to try Hummer or Shellfish at one of the many excellent restaurants on the island, or visit one of the farmers' markets and sample local produce such as potatoes or wild berries.
+Be sure to try Lobster or Shellfish at one of the many excellent restaurants on the island, or visit one of the farmers' markets and sample local produce such as potatoes or wild berries.

 What activities can I do on Prince Edward Island?